mariocosme/Boost-ctRL-android/ROADMAP.md

 - Overall update to the UI/UX (depending on extra help)
 - Tablet dedicated UI and tested layouts (if needed)
 - Add notifications settings + notifications for when a news item is added (depends on external news websites scrapper app that triggers the push through firebase)
+- Polls before series on who is going to win
+- Polls after tournaments or days for MVP?